 A dry rub consists of endless combinations of dry herbs and spices.
 To use this method, combine spices and vigorously massage into the meat.
 Place meat into a glass container, cover, and refrigerate overnight or for 24 hours.

 Enzymatic tenderizers that are already prepared can be found in most grocery stores.
 They use papaya, figs, or pineapple which break down the amino acids in the meat.
-I prefer using homemade dry rubs because enzymatic tenderizers take away from the flavor of the venison, and if left on too long, will cause meat to become mushy.
+I prefer using homemade dry rubs because enzymatic tenderizers take away from the flavor of the venison.
+If left on too long, they also will cause meat to become mushy.

 I usually add salt, coffee, or ginger to my dry rubs.
-Kosher salt breaks down the protein and improves the texture of the venison by drawing out the hydrogen and leaving oxygen in the muscles, forming lactic acid that breaks down the fibers in the muscles and connective tissue.
-Coffee and ginger are both acidic and will break down the enzymes in the meat, causing tenderness just like marinades.
+Kosher salt improves the texture of the venison.
+First, it breaks down the protein and draws out the hydrogen, leaving oxygen in the muscles.
+This forms lactic acid, which breaks down the fibers in the muscles and connective tissue.
+Coffee and ginger are both acidic and will break down the enzymes in the meat.
+In this way, they tenderize meat just like marinades.

 Brines and marinades are fantastic for tenderizing meat as well.
-I usually reserve brining for my fowl recipes such as wild turkey or pheasant, but many people love using brines for venison.
+I usually reserve brining for my fowl recipes such as wild turkey or pheasant, but many people brine venison.
 Brines consist of a mixture of water, salt, and sometimes sugar.
 This method may reduce the “gaminess” or strong flavor in the venison.
 To use this method, combine ingredients, submerge venison in the mixture, and refrigerate overnight or for 24 hours.